scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

-A string is an **immutable object** and it is not possible to modify its characters.
-One may however create new strings from an original one.
+A string is an **immutable object** and it is not possible to modify its contents.
+One may however create new strings from the original one.

 .. sourcecode:: ipython